readthedocs/ethicalads.io/content/posts/2021-can-you-remove-cookie-banners.md

 if they are used for the purpose of collecting personal information; consent is not required.

-## How can a site legally eliminate cookie banners?
+## How can a site eliminate cookie banners?

 The answer is actually easy.
 If you don't collect personal information or allow third parties to collect personal information